berryamin/Python/Python-3/Doc/library/tempfile.rst

    This function creates a temporary directory using :func:`mkdtemp` (the supplied arguments are passed directly to the underlying function).
    The resulting object can be used as a context manager (see :ref:`context-managers`).
-On completion of the context (or destruction of the temporary directory object), the newly created temporary directory and all its contents are removed from the filesystem.
+On completion of the context or destruction of the temporary directory object the newly created temporary directory and all its contents are removed from the filesystem.

    The directory name can be retrieved from the :attr:`name` attribute of the returned object.
+When the returned object is used as a context manager, the :attr:`name` will be assigned to the target of the :keyword:`as` clause in the :keyword:`with` statement, if there is one.

    The directory can be explicitly cleaned up by calling the :func:`cleanup` method.